Forgotten Felines

 Program Funding

-• The Forgotten Felines program is supported by donations.
+• The Forgotten Felines Program is supported by donations.
 Click here to make a gift online.
 Contributions can also be mailed to CHS at 1515 Carmen Drive, Jackson, MI 49202.

 • You can purchase a catnip pillow for $2 to help spay and neuter feral cats.
 See below to learn which locations sell them.